• Skip to primary navigation

 Just make the entire recipe but stop before topping with panko and baking.

 Freeze individual portions for lunchtime meal prep or family size portions for those busy weekday nights.
-Then just thaw in the fridge overnight, top with panko and bake until hot.
+Then just thaw in the fridge overnight, top with panko and bake until hot (you can just bake individual portions on a baking sheet).

 What can I serve this root vegetable bake with?